ZhouYuxuanYX/Maximum-Suppression-Regularization/README.md

 ```

 ### 2. Mapping Files
-Please download the train_map.txt and val_map.txt in the release and put them under the same directory:
+Please download the train_map.txt and val_map.txt in the releases and put them under the same directory:
 ```
 data/ImageNet/
 ├── train_map.txt    # Training image paths and labels